mjspka/dell-interview-hospital-data/README.md

 Cache is added to the rest api.
 FYI: The cache will be automatically evicted every 1 minute.

 ###jUnits
-All the code is covered with jUnits
+All the code is covered with jUnits.
+I have an example of integration test and also with Mock objects.
+The jUnit on service layer is integration test.
+The jUnit on controller is based of Mock objects.

 # Contributors